-The following is a summary of improvement plans for 2024.
+The following is a summary of improvement plans for 2025.

-BRR completed a number of sustaining capital projects in 2023, including installation of new denitration pots, repairs to the HVAC systems, replacement of components of fume control systems and repairs to floor coatings.
-BRR has several improvement plans scheduled in 2024 which include repair or replacement of operational equipment, installation of a new ozone generator, and ongoing inspection and maintenance of refinery assets as part of the operational reliability projects.
+BRR completed a number of sustaining capital projects in 2024, including installation of new denitration pots, repairs to the HVAC systems, replacement of components of fume control systems, replacement of the third stage boildown flash chamber and repairs to floor coatings.
+A large 2025 sustaining capital portfolio includes such key projects as continuation of the HVAC upgrade project, boiler tube replacement and rehabilitation of Eldorado Road.
+Improvements for 2025 include expansion of the site WiFi network, and the implementation of a reliability improvement program.

 Cameco remains committed to continual improvement and will continue to look for opportunities to make the site operate more efficiently, while minimizing risk to employees, the public and the environment.
 With respect to environment and waste management Cameco is looking to continue reducing the historical inventory of waste management materials at the site.
-BRR also has additional capital projects planned in 2024 related to maintenance of aging infrastructure.
+BRR also has additional capital projects planned in 2025 related to maintenance of aging infrastructure.

-There are no major changes planned in 2024 that could require Commission approval.
+There are no major changes planned in 2025 that could require Commission approval.